-The Master of Education Practice (and incorporated postgraduate certificate and diploma) links theory to practice across the diverse field of education.
-Its strengths lie in its ability to respond to the policy and socio-political impacts on education in New Zealand, its focus on cultural diversity and the ongoing critical enquiry into practice.
+The Master of Education Practice links theory to practice across the diverse field of education.
+Its strengths lie in its ability to respond to the policy and socio-political impacts on education in New Zealand, its focus on cultural diversity and the ongoing critical inquiry into practice.

-This qualification enhances the academic, research and professional expertise of graduates in the educational work sector.
-This includes:
+This qualification enhances the academic, research and professional expertise of graduates in the educational sector.

 The information on this page was correct at time of publication.
 For a comprehensive overview of AUT qualifications, please refer to the Academic Calendar.